labzero/guides/languages/css/README.md

 When using Sass, favor [mixins](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#mixins) over [placeholders/extends](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholders).
 (A gzipped CSS file will cut down on the resulting additional filesize.)

 ## File structure
 Keep variables, mixins, and utility classes (if applicable) in separate files so they can be imported at the top of your main stylesheet(s).
+You might even want to split your helper files into smaller ones for typography, colors, common measurements, etc.

 Put rules for elements (without classes) underneath those import statements.